-Rachael Finney's work frequently deals with the relationship between listening, voice and the body.
-Working primarily in sound,video, installation and performance her work investigates the material qualities of the human voice, often dissecting it and dividing it from language in order to interrogate it as a new acoustic object.
+Rachael Finney’s work frequently deals with the relationship between listening, voice and the body.
+Working across sound, video, installation and performance her work investigates the material qualities of the voice, often dissecting it and dividing it from language in order to interrogate it as a new acoustic object.
 Her work makes extensive use of reel-to-reel tape whereby she uses players to both process and present her work.
-Finney’s work has been utilised for exhibitions and recorded media.
+Finney’s work has been utilised for both exhibitions and recorded media.

-Rachael Finney is a tutor at the Royal College of Art and currently undertaking doctoral research on voice, reproduction and labour in the department Visual cultures at Goldsmiths college.
+Rachael Finney is a tutor at the Royal College of Art and currently undertaking doctoral research on voice, reproduction and labour in the department of Visual Cultures at Goldsmith College, London.